Prologue (ice show)

-Prologue (プロローグ) was a solo ice show by Japanese figure skater and two-time Olympic champion Yuzuru Hanyu in 2022, organized by TV Asahi, CIC Co., Ltd., and Team Sirius.
+Prologue (プロローグ) was a solo ice show by Japanese figure skater and two-time consecutive Olympic champion Yuzuru Hanyu in 2022, organized by his management company Team Sirius in partnership with CIC and TV Asahi.
 The show was held in two cities at Pia Arena MM in Yokohama on November 4–5 and Flat Hachinohe in Hachinohe on December 2–3, and 5.

-It was the first solo ice show in the sport of figure skating and the prologue to the Yuzuru Hanyu Ice Story series, produced and directed by Hanyu.
-Each show had a duration of 90 minutes and featured 8–10 programs performed at the athletic level of skating competitions, opening with a six-minute warm-up session and a challenge of Hanyu's free skate program Seimei from the 2018 Winter Olympics.
+It was the first solo ice show in the sport of figure skating and served as a prologue to the Yuzuru Hanyu Ice Story series, produced and directed by Hanyu himself in collaboration with Japanese choreographer Mikiko.
+Each show had a duration of 90 minutes and featured eight to ten programs performed at the athletic level of skating competitions, opening with an unconventional six-minute warm-up session and a challenge of Hanyu's winning free skate program Seimei at the 2018 Winter Olympics.
+Koki Nakamura, the 2022 world champion and virtuoso on the tsugaru-shamisen, co-starred as a guest artist.

-The show was sold out with 24,800 spectators at the two venues in total.
-The final day of the show in each city was screened live at cinemas in Japan and aired live on the subscription channel CS TV Asahi.
-A DVD and Blu-ray of the show was released on July 19, 2024.
-The broadcast of the Hachinohe show was awarded the Grand Prize in the category "best relay broadcast" at the 13th JSBA Original Programs Awards in 2023.
-The event was sponsored by Kosé, Ajinomoto, and Nishikawa, with the Yokohama shows receiving special sponsorship by Tōwa Pharmaceutical.
+Prologue was sold out by lottery with a total of 24,800 spectators in attendance.
+The final show in each venue was screened live at cinemas in Japan and aired live on the subscription channel CS TV Asahi.
+The broadcast of the Hachinohe show was awarded the Grand Prize in the category "best relay broadcast" at the 13th JSBA Original Programs Awards in June 2023.
+A compilation on DVD and Blu-ray was released in July 2024.